-- We have incurred significant net losses in each period since our inception and anticipate that we will continue to incur net losses for the foreseeable future. - We have broad discretion in the use of the net proceeds from any of our financing transactions and may not use them effectively. - We have no product revenues and may never achieve revenues or profitability based on product revenues.
+- We have incurred significant net losses in each period since our inception and anticipate that we will continue to incur net losses for the foreseeable future. - We have broad discretion in the use of our capital resources, including the net proceeds from any of our financing transactions and may not use them effectively. - We have no product revenues and may never achieve revenues or profitability based on product revenues.